Text by Yunus Berndt

 You would need a double-hulled boat, a crew, one polar explorer, five mountaineers and four chainsaws.
 Buy the full chisel chains, which are ideal for cutting deeply frozen ice.
 You would also need food and fresh water for twenty people and 26 days.
 On July 14, in the midst of the Arctic summer, your expedition would head northwards to the Beaufort Sea.
 Stan Rogers once sang about it, but that is another story.
 One year ago, 22% of the Beaufort Sea was ice-free.
 Unprecedented.
 Researchers ascribe it to climate change, but President Trump cannot believe it.

 On July 24, your expedition arrives after ten days of sailing heavy winds and slaloming icebergs.
 Now, you are moored in front of a massive ice wall.
 In the early morning, the mountaineers had already started to climb up the wall.
 Through your binoculars, you can see their ropes, their red winter jackets and the orange chainsaws pending from their backpacks.
 From the bridge of the ship, you are directing them with walkie-talkies to their position while leaning over a large picture of Mr Trump.
 And not much later, the climbers start cutting his face into the ice.
 They won’t get far today; you can only surmise his tiny eyes.

 The second morning the weather forecast changed.
 10°C and sunny.
 Far too much for this time of the year.
-It might help Mr Trump to get his prefered complexion, but it’s too dangerous for our climbers.
+It might help Mr Trump to get his preferred complexion, but it’s too dangerous for our climbers.
 They might be taken away by thawing ice.
-Your team contrives a new plan: In the night, they go up without the saws.
+Your team contrives a new plan: They go up without the saws at night.
 Instead, they carry an old white sail they discovered in a dusty cabinet of the ship.
 They place the sail around the corners where Mr Trump’s flat cheeks would be, around his mouth, ears and chin.